conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

   nav: "side-navigation"
 ---

-The Fast Flow Flywheel is for anyone who wants to improve their flow.
+The Fast Flow Flywheel™️ is for anyone who wants to improve their flow.

 ## Fast Flow for Strategic Leaders

 Misaligned teams.
 Slowed delivery.
 Endless debates about ownership.
-The Fast Flow Flywheel gives you a practical system to align structure with strategy,so your organization can move faster, with less friction.
+The Fast Flow Flywheel™️ gives you a practical system to align structure with strategy,so your organization can move faster, with less friction.

 ## You’re accountable for…